 Gmail Fakes it!

-We aren’t sure what factors it considers to synthesize an SPF record for a domain, but it could be reverse DNS between the sending IP address and sending domain match, past email activities and behavior, or anything else.
+We aren’t sure what factors Google considers to synthesize an SPF record for a domain, however, according to Gmail’s troubleshooting guide it could be because of:

 Is This Resolvable On Your End?

 To resolve the SPF “Best Guess” status and improve email deliverability as a domain owner, you should set up a valid SPF record in your domain’s DNS settings.
-Here’s a step-by-step guide on how to do it:
+Here are some suggestions on how to do it: